aisepucrio/llm-security-req-classification/readme.md

 5. **Generate Metrics for Analysis**
    - Run `source/results_metrics.py` to create the evaluation metrics used for analysis.
      - This script also contains a model list.
 Update it to specify which models you want to include in the metrics generation.
+     - If you want to generate reports for additional datasets (DOSSPREE and PROMISE+ are in this repository), alter the model list to include results files ended in _extra_datasets.json as needed.
+There is an example in the script.
      - The generated DataFrames are passed to functions in the `source/data_analysis.py` file.
 Each function corresponds to one of the tables displayed in the results section.

 ## Prompt Design